MA Politics

 The majority of teaching takes place at facilities located within the University's Central Area.
 You will also have access to the University's library and computer facilities.

-Home to the Scottish Parliament, the city of Edinburgh offers the perfect location in which to study politics.
-We offer you a dynamic environment, regularly hosting leading international academics, politicians and diplomats.
+Home to the Scottish Parliament, the city of Edinburgh offers the perfect location for studying politics.
+We offer a dynamic environment, regularly hosting leading international academics, politicians and diplomats.

 Take a virtual tour